Buffalo Plum

 Life cycle: Perennial

-NOTE: We don't have a good photo of Andy's plant, so the photo attached is from Wikimedia Commons user b_holden, anonymous ebirder, and it is available under a Creative Commons Attribution-Share Alike 4.0 International license.
+NOTE: Photo of live plant is from Wikimedia Commons user b_holden, anonymous ebirder, and it is available under a Creative Commons Attribution-Share Alike 4.0 International license.
+Nate took the photo of a dried seed pod.
+The flower photo is from our friend Laura Parker of High Desert Seed + Gardens.